 Domestic violence is a serious matter that's too often unreported, partly because victims are unaware of the different types of domestic violence.
 If you are a victim, know that you can get help.
 There are resources out there: police help, legal prosecution of the abuser, restraining orders, and institutional support.
 If you think you're in a domestic violence situation, please seek outside help.

 Have Questions About Domestic Violence?
-Get A Free Initial Case Evaluation
+Get Help From an Attorney

 Although domestic violence comes in many forms, don't fall into the trap thinking that everything's okay just because it could be worse.
-Often times domestic violence starts off as seemingly harmless, but then develops into something worse.
+Often times domestic violence starts off as seemingly harmless, but then develops into something much worse.
 If you're concerned about domestic violence, reach out to an experienced family law attorney to learn how you can protect yourself.
-There are attorneys in your area who can provide you with a free initial case evaluation so reach out to one today.